1879–80 Scottish Cup: Fourth round

+The fourth round began with two matches to determine which of Jamestown's reinstated opponents would take their place in the competition.
+First, Kirkintilloch Athletic defeated Star of Leven 5–2 on 15 November 1879 to earn the right to play Lennox whom they defeated 6–2 a week later.
+However, it was ultimately in vain as they lost 5–1 to 3rd Lanark RV on 29 November.

-The fourth round saw a number of one-sided games.
+The round saw a number of one-sided games.
 On 22 November 1879, three teams recorded double-figures scorelines; Dumbarton won 11–0 at home to Clyde, Queen's Park defeated Strathblane 10–1 at Hampden Park and Thornliebank won 12–0 at home to Possilpark.
-Hibernian drew 2–2 with Parkgrove and Kilbirnie drew 1–1 with Hurlford to set up replays the following week but all four sides advanced to the fifth round after both replays ended with the scored tied.
+Hibernian drew 2–2 with Parkgrove and Kilbirnie drew 1–1 with Hurlford to set up replays the following week but all four sides advanced to the fifth round after both replays ended with the scores tied.